Sarah A. Sanchez

 If you're searching for a career with purpose, now is the time to find your footing in the accessibility industry.
 It’s a space built not on competition, but on a shared mission of partnership, inclusivity, and understanding.
 It’s a chance to make a profound impact on people's lives, offering rewarding results from wherever you call home.

 Simultaneously, the ground is shifting in the graphic design realm.
-AI has entered the arena, and the competition is no longer just with humans.
+AI has entered the arena, and "the competition" is no longer just with humans.
 But this shouldn’t be a reason to quit; it should be a reason to dig deeper.
 Stay curious, master the techniques, and learn the tools.
-When you do, you're basically a tech wizard with a magic staff, capable of bringing incredible visions to life.
+Being able to form ideas into reality feels like you're a wizard with a magic staff, capable of bringing incredible visions to life, leaving people to wonder how you did it.
+It's a truly special quality to have.
+The stigma around artificial intelligence is not something you should allow to waver your journey.
 The line between harnessing AI and being beaten by it is thin, demanding that we evolve as designers.
 But what an exciting evolution it is.
 We have unlimited access to knowledge and a creative potential that knows no bounds.

-Of course, landing a job in a competitive remote market can be stressful.
+Of course, landing a job in a competitive digital market can be stressful.
 The simple, profound answer is to never stop creating.
 If not for work, then do it for yourself.
 Refine your resume.
 Build a more compelling website.
 One day, somebody, somewhere, will come across your online presence and think, "This is the person we've been looking for."
+Then it will be up to you to prove them right.

-Passion is the best engine for opportunity.
-My love for music has taken me to countless live shows, where I naturally started networking with local musicians.
+I have so many interests that have put me into networking circumstances.
+Passion can be a great engine for opportunity.
+For example, my love for music has taken me to countless live shows, where I naturally started networking with local musicians.
 A conversation with the right person led to designing band logos and merch (and learning to draw thrash metal logos was a challenge I didn't know I needed).
 Before I knew it, my work was on stage—splashed across backdrops, bass drum heads, t-shirts and slap slickers.
 The thrill of seeing something you created out in the world, and being able to point out and say, "I made that!"—is a feeling beyond measure.
 I didn't just know how to design metal logos though, I had to do extensive research and teach myself the complexities with several failed attempts.
 But I pushed through it.
 The paths to your greatest achievements are determined by the risks you're willing to take and the hard work you're willing to put in.
 Only then, will you find what you're capable of.

 What are the biggest challenges or opportunities in your field right now?

 One of my current challenges—and greatest opportunities—is completing the certification process for web accessibility compliance, which is necessary for working UI/UX projects for certain government entities.
 While I’ve gained extensive experience in desktop publishing and document accessibility, expanding my expertise into accessible web design is the next step in my professional growth.
+New accessibility laws and expectations are being rolled out that need to be refined and adapted to, so keeping up to date with current design techniques is absolutely necessary.
 Each milestone in this process pushes me to learn more, refine my skills, and contribute to creating a more inclusive digital world.

 What values are most important to you in your work and personal life?